 Take-out orders can be called in during our operating hours and picked up at the lodge at a time agreed upon.

 For members and their guests only.

 Meetings for the Loyal Order of the Moose, Lodge 2031, occur on the first and third Sunday of the month at 10 a.m.
 Chapter 1521 meetings are on the first and third Sunday of the month at 10:30 a.m.
-No meetings will be held on Sept.
-19, 2021
+Please remember to bring your membership card.

 Chapter 20 – Disabled American Veterans

 The “Jordan M. Byrd” Tooele County Chapter 20 for the Disabled American Veterans holds monthly general membership meetings at the Pioneer Museum, 47 E. Vine St. (rear basement door entrance) in Tooele, every third Thursday of the month at 7 p.m.
 We welcome all veterans to come join us in the camaraderie with other veterans at our monthly meetings.
-Chapter 20 has trained Chapter Service Officer’s (CSO’s) to answer questions concerning your VA benefits.
-Nations Service Officers (NSO’s) are available by appointment to help veterans and their families submit claims for compensation, obtain health and educational well-earned benefits.
+Chapter 20 has trained Chapter Service Officer’s (CSOs) to answer questions concerning your VA benefits.
+Nations Service Officers (NSOs) are available by appointment to help veterans and their families submit claims for compensation and obtain health and educational benefits.
 All DAV services are free of charge.
 For information, please join our monthly meetings.
 Call commander Dustee Thomas 435-830-8487, or Adjutant Curtis G. Beckstrom at 435-840-0547.
 Please leave messages if no contact.